cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - A:

 *Questions for Riley and Quinn*
+- Q: Ask for a code review?
+- A:
 - Q: How does the Bento Arm's forearm stay "up"?
 Maybe modelling this closer in Unity can help with other aspects of the simulation.
 - A:
 - Q: For future tasks / additions / bento arm modifications, would it be better to have the entire project (including the executable) with brachIOplexus and in brachIOplexus there could be a button to